-Our Oncology department is dedicated to the study, treatment, diagnosis and prevention of tumours and cancer.
+Our Oncology department is dedicated to the investigation, diagnosis and treatment of cancer in dogs and cats.

 How we can help

-The Oncology service offers a comprehensive service covering all aspects of the investigation, diagnosis and treatment of oncological and haematological disease in small animals.
-We work closely with clinical pathology, diagnostic imaging and the surgical services to ensure the best possible treatment and quality of life for our patients.
-We offer a wide range of chemotherapeutic options for lymphoma and some leukaemias.
-In addition to surgical treatment, we also provide chemotherapy for selected solid tumours, usually as post-operative adjunctive therapy.
+The Oncology service offers comprehensive management of canine and feline cancers, covering all aspects of the investigation, diagnosis and treatment of oncological disease in small animals.
+We work closely with clinical pathology, diagnostic imaging (CT and MRI) and the surgical services to ensure accurate diagnosis and the best possible treatment and quality of life for our patients.
+We offer a wide range of treatments including surgery, chemotherapy and radiotherapy as well as more novel therapies such as immunotherapy (melanoma vaccine) and new targeted therapies such as tyrosine kinase inhibitors.

-- A Prowess planning system tailored to animals that allows careful delivery of the radiation beams to maximise the success of treatment and avoid sensitive structures.
+- An Eclipse planning system tailored to animals that allows careful delivery of the radiation beams to maximise the success of treatment and avoid sensitive structures.

-- Designated therapeutic radiographers and radiation oncologists who will plan and deliver treatment to our patients.
+- Designated therapeutic radiographers and oncologists who will plan and deliver treatment to our patients.

 BRAIN TUMOUR & NEURO-ONCOLOGY CENTRE FOR COMPANION ANIMALS